Online auction for vintage cars is the new craze, but how does it work?

 Clint Eastwood's 1989 movie 'Pink Cadillac' was all about an exquisite 1959 Cadillac Series 62 convertible.
 While the movie was not a hit, you could not take your eyes off the car.
 And that image lives on.
 Now, what if someone told you that you could buy that car right now in India?

 Well, you can.
 All you need is about Rs 1.2 crore, or a little more, and you need to bid for it.
 If you think you are up for that, head over to the 'Historic Auctions' website.
-Besides a pristine 1959 Cadillac Series 62 convertible, there are 19 other cars up for sale, out of which some have been already sold.
-Many of the auctions are currently live and if you have the capital, it's all fair game.
+Besides a pristine 1959 Cadillac Series 62 convertible, there were 18 other cars up for sale.
+While their auctions for this set ended last month, more cars are going to put up for sale soon and if you have the capital, it's all fair game.

 It's not just Historic Auctions which is conducting bids for vintage cars.
 Big Boys Toyz, a name better known for luxury cars, also has an auction ongoing for 19 other cars on its site, and the bids for all of them close on January 8.